bobbybudnick/SFS-LINUX-GENERIC-MULTITOUCH/README.md

 # SFS-LINUX-GENERIC-MULTITOUCH
+Multitouch - even with support in the hardware and OS it may not function.
+This is because developers must include support at the application level as well.
+As of this writing support is not included in popular applications such as Retroarch.
-This script adds on multitouch support to practically any X11 application
+This script adds on multitouch support to practically any X11 application.
+A script to easily run Retroarch along with the main script is included.
+The support script also disables and reenables easystroke if it is used.